reuk/wayverb/docs/progression/progression.md

 The method presented requires the node values at the 'output' node and the immediately adjacent nodes to be stored.
-It uses these values to calculate a velocity vector at the output node for each time-step, and then calculating the 'intensity' at this node.
+It uses these values to calculate a velocity vector at the output node for each time-step, which is then used to find the 'intensity' at this node.
 The directional response is found by multiplying the magnitude of the intensity by the squared magnitude of some polar pattern in the direction of the intensity.